Import Procedures

 Documents to Be Submitted:

-The second stage is for the customs agent to print a hard copy of the entry and produce it to Customs at a designated Customs office with the following documents.
-(This process is only interim while awaiting all Agents to go online.
-At a future date, only nominated entries will require printing and producing with supporting documents.)
+The second stage is for the authorized customs agent to print a hard copy of the entry and produce it to a Customs Agent at a designated Customs office with supporting documents as advised by the Customs Agent.
+(This process is only interim until all forms are made available online).
+In the future, only requested entries will require printing and producing with supporting documents.)

 Check the Declaration and Supporting Documents:

 The third stage is the checking and verification of the declaration and the attached documents submitted to ensure the goods have been correctly classified using the Customs tariff, the correct value of the goods has been calculated and declared and the correct rate of duty has been applied.
-(At a future date, this check will only be required on nominated entries as all other will be electronically cleared.)
+(In the future, this check will only be required on requested entries as all others will be electronically cleared.)

 Payment of Duties and Taxes:

 The fourth stage is payment of applicable duties and taxes as detailed on the notice of assessment.
-There are currently two means for payment of import duties and taxes; these are by cash or by approved company or Bank cheques, payable at a Customs office.
-(At a future date, Electronic Funds Transfer will be a third payment option.)
+There are currently two means of payment of import duties and taxes; these are by cash or by approved company or Bank cheques, payable at a Customs office.
+(In the future there will be an Electronic Funds Transfer third payment option).

 Once payment has been made to Customs, the owner of the goods may only take possession of the imported goods once all transport, wharfage and other fees have been paid.
 Goods remain under the control of Customs until they are lawfully removed from a Customs Controlled Area.